 Accessibility regarding ad optimization also deals with targeting options you’ve selected in your chosen advertising platform.
 You need to ensure that your ad is accessible or is being shown to your target audience at the right time.

-As far as targeting options for display ads, Google AdWords gives you the following options for your brand campaigns:
+As far as targeting options for display ads, Google Ads gives you the following options for your brand campaigns:

 Facebook gives you the option to focus specifically choosing demographics, location, interests, and behaviors.
 You also may choose three types of audiences: